Since the coronavirus pandemic hit New York City, GrowNYC has responded swiftly to the needs of our community.

 As always, SNAP/EBT is accepted at all GrowNYC Greenmarkets, Farmstands, and Fresh Food Box locations.

-*Most Food Scrap Drop-off Sites are closed.
+*Some Food Scrap Drop-off Sites are re-opening.
 See our Compost Program page for updates.

 *Clothing collections at Greenmarkets are closed until further notice.
 To schedule a pick-up of textiles for a fee, please contact Wearable Collections.